DaviGuanabara/loyalWingmen/README.markdown

 #### - "modules" module not recognized
 this error normally occurs when you try to execute any .py file inside apps folder.

-the _app.py files need to access files in parent folder.
+the _app.py files need to access files in the parent folder.
 I am not sure why this error happens, but the solution is to set sys with parents folder:
 (https://stackoverflow.com/questions/714063/importing-modules-from-parent-folder)